porech/roborock-oucher/README.md

 Download the `oucher` and `oucher.conf` files from this repository, or just clone the entire repo.

 Then:
+- If you already had a previous version, stop the oucher service: `service oucher stop`
 - Copy `oucher` to the Roborock, in `/usr/local/bin`
 - Copy `oucher.conf` to the Roborock, in `/etc/init`
 - Log into SSH to the device